FSE/SiriProxy/README.md

 The main example I provide is a plugin to control [my thermostat](http://www.radiothermostat.com/latestnews.html#advanced) with Siri.
 It responds to commands such as, "What's the status of the thermostat?", or "Set the thermostat to 68 degrees", or even "What's the inside temperature?"

+This build also Caches the Valid tokens from an iPhone 4S so it can be used for an iPhone 4, or whatever you can get a Siri GUI on.
+The code was based from http://www.ketchup-mayo-senf.de/blog. which uses a outdated version of SiriProxy.
+I tried Westbaer's fork, but it kept crashing, so I made this one.

 Notice About Plugins
 --------------------